adelphi-ed-tech/au-courses/courses/web-programming.md

 Your project will be assessed both on the quality of your code and the success of the project, using the following criteria:

-1. **React/Javascript (10 points)**
-   - 1-3 points: the code runs with errors, is incomplete, or a very close copy of the example project
-   - 4-7 points: code is organized into functions and uses parameters, code is well organized and well styled, can be improved by writing more general/reusable functions and parameters, being more flexible, or using Javascript idioms efficiently and correctly
-   - 8-10 points: code is well thought out and reusable functions create core parts of the site, functions are organized so that changes and new features can be easily implemented, code meets our style guides and clear/accurate names are given to all identifiers (variables, functions).
-It is clear that the program goes beyond the example project.
-2. **Data modeling (5 points)**
-   - 1-2 points: most content is hard-coded in the Javascript code, model is an exact copy of example, and/or model does not support the goals of the site
-   - 3-4 points: data model supports the goals of the specific site, but may not be flexible enough for a different presentation or to handle new data
-   - 5 points: data model supports the site, an can support other uses without modification to the model, new content can be easily accomodated
-3. **HTML (5 points)**
-   - 1-2 points: content is presented with little structure, or different HTML tags would better describe the content
-   - 3-4 points: there is a good fit between the tags used and the data they contain
-   - 5 points: there is a good fit between the tags used and the data they contain _and_ the code correctly and appropriately uses tags that were not part of the example code
-4. **CSS (5 points)**
-   - 1-2 points: little or no styles, styles are defined that are not used or do not take effect because of errors
-   - 3-4 points: code demonstrates understanding of box-model, color, typography, and/or images
-   - 5 points: advanced layout are used to interesting effect (flex, grids, etc)
-5. **User Experience (5 points)**
-   - 1-2 points: site is hard to read or understand, copy is not well edited, items are not clearly organized, essential information is missing, and/or the design significantly impedes the usability of the site
-   - 3-4 points: site is easy to read and information is well organized, presentation is clear and clean
-   - 5 points: code, layout, and css combine to create an ineresting effect, site has a high quality, professional feel

 _The resume is an individual project_

 ### Mini-app (30 points)

 The mini app is a data driven web application.
 It is "mini" because it has a constrained, singular focus.
-Also, this application stands alone -- it does not need any networked resources.
+This application stands alone -- it does not need any networked resources.
 It goes beyond the resume project, though, in that it's _interactive_.
 Buttons, text boxes, and other form elements enable the user to alter data and the way the app functions.
+Data created is either stored locally (in the user's client) or only exists during the session.

+Successful projects will use React _state_ and React _life cycle functions_ to achieve their results.

 _This mini-app is an individual project_

+### Web application (30 points)

+For the final project, you will work in a team to create a fully functional web application.
+You will learn how to save data in a remote data store and how to handle user authentication and authorization to create a secure, multi-user app.

+_This web application is a group project.
+All team members will receive the same grade._

 Books and online resources
 ========================================================================